Suspect Alzheimer’s? Tips and tests for detection

 - Genetic tests

 Part of a physical exam is reviewing a complete list of your mother’s medications.
-Since drugs can have adverse effects on the mind and body, it is important that you bring a detailed list of all products your mother may be using, whether they are prescriptions, over-the-counter medications or supplements.
+Since drugs can have adverse effects on the mind and body, it is important that you bring a detailed list of all products your mother may be using.

-It’s highly likely that a specialist, if you and your mother or father choose to visit one, will look over your parent’s medical history and see how any past, current or chronic conditions and medications might have influenced her mental health.
-For example, your mother might also be asked about your family’s history of mental and physical ailments, so it might be useful for you to attend the appointment with your mother in case she has trouble remembering some of these facts.
+It’s highly likely that a specialist will look over your parent’s medical history and see how any past, current or chronic conditions and medications might have influenced their mental health.
+They may be asked about your family’s history of mental and physical ailments, so it might be useful for you to attend the appointment with your mother in case she has trouble remembering some of these facts.

-Another standard procedure that a doctor may recommend is brain imaging, whether it be through a computerized tomography (CT) scan or magnetic resonance imaging (MRI).
-For the most part, doctors will use these tests to rule out other conditions, such as tumors, stroke evidence, severe head trauma damage or the build-up of fluid in the brain.
+A doctor may recommend is brain imaging, whether it be through a computerized tomography (CT) scan or magnetic resonance imaging (MRI).
+Doctors may use these tests to rule out other conditions, such as tumors, stroke evidence, severe head trauma damage or the build-up of fluid in the brain.
 Technology in this field is expanding, according to the Alzheimer’s Association, so in the coming years, brain imaging might become even more helpful in detecting dementia in its earliest stages.